-We have provided working examples of the site stewardship plans each for each of the three reef sites at Hastings, Saxon and Norman Reefs.
-Following the site stewardship plan, we have included a copy for each decision tree to demonstrate how the questions were answered.
+We have provided working examples of the site stewardship plans each for Hastings Reef.
+Following the site stewardship plan, we have included a copy of the decision tree to demonstrate how the questions were answered.
 Questions answered yes provide the relevant information to form the site stewardship plans.
 The working examples highlight the answers in yellow and where possible we have inserted data to support the answer.
 This help creates a visual understanding of the reef site.
 As the user progresses through the decision tree and if directed backwards to previous questions, the highlighted colour changes.
 The sequence of colours we used was yellow, turquoise, bright green, pink, red and teal.